Acquiring natural areas

 • Link existing natural areas we manage

-• Helps connect habitat within the Burleigh to Springbrook critical nature corridor and the planned wildlife underpass under the Pacific Motorway M1
+• Helps connect habitat within the Burleigh to Springbrook wildlife corridor and the planned wildlife underpass under the Pacific Motorway M1

 Funding